Some Taliban factions consider joining peace process, others opposed

 Even if it did, those present would only represent part of the Islamist militant movement fighting to topple the government in Kabul and restore strict Islamic rule in place before it was ousted in 2001.

-But important elements of the Taliban have signaled they may be willing to send negotiators at some point.
+But important elements of the Taliban have signalled they may be willing to send negotiators at some point.

 One Taliban commander said preparations had gone as far as choosing a team, including two members of the Taliban's office in Qatar, but others were more cautious.